 The rubber non-slip feet are great for keeping you in one place.

-Weighing only 10 pounds, you can easily move this stool all over your work area.
+Weighing only 10 pounds, it’s durable and you can easily move this stool all over your work area.

-Nice and lightweight but sturdy.
+This seat is very sturdy and only a little over 14 pounds.
 It does not wobble when you’re throwing on the wheel.
 This seat has no wheels but thick rubber feet that stay where you put it.
+Drummers have used this Throne for many years and love the comfort and durability of it.

 Being adjustable is a big plus.
-When it comes to the size of potters and a comfortable position you want to be in, one size does not fit all.
+When it comes to the different sizes of potters and the comfortable position you want to be in, one size does not fit all.
 Being able to adjust this seat from 18 inches all the way to 24 inches is nice.

 Drafting Stool with Wheels

-If you like wheels, I found this Drafting Stool to be a nice alternative.
+If you like wheels, I found this Amolife Multi-Purpose Adjustable Round Drafting Stool to be a nice alternative.
 Having 5 smooth coaster wheels is good for stability when throwing on the wheel.
+Overall this is a good sturdy stool.

-The Drafting stool height does adjust from 20 inches to 25 inches.
+The Drafting stool Height adjustment goes from 18.1 inches to 22.8 inches.
 I also like the 360 swivel for grabbing tools and things behind me.
 This chair is compact and fits right up next to your wheel nicely and only takes a few minutes to assemble.

 For all these reasons this chair may be a good choice for you.